isyiraliyah/cybersecurity-portfolio/README.md

-hi# 🔐 Cybersecurity Portfolio — Aliyah
+🔐 Cybersecurity Portfolio — Aliyah

 Hi, I’m Aliyah 👋
 I’m a Computer Science student at the University of Greenwich (graduating 2026) with a growing focus on cybersecurity.